Baku, Azerbaijan, Sept. 3

 By Aygun Badalova - Trend:

-Prices for POL (Petroleum, Oil, and Lubricants) in Kyrgyzstan increased by 15 percent since the beginning of 2014, 24.kg news agency reported on Sept.
+Prices for fuels and lubricants in Kyrgyzstan increased by 15 percent since the beginning of 2014, 24.kg news agency reported on Sept.
 3 citing the deputy director of Kyrgyzstan's Antimonopoly Agency Keneshbay Taylakov.

 Kyrgyz government is concerned about increase in fuel prices, Taylakov said during the meeting with oil traders.